Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 my code generates byte-for-byte identical input and output, we should be as secure as `lpass` 🤷‍

+{{% notice warning %}}
+If you've read this far hopefully you've realised this isn't one of those *"LastPass is broken!"* posts.
+I'm just reverse-engineering how the `lpass` program works so I can implement it myself.

+If anything, after spending several hours banging my head against a wall and trying to figure out why things weren't working, I can assure you that the crypto used by LastPass does a pretty good job at keeping people out.
+{{% /notice %}}

 ## Baby Steps

 <!--